-The subdivision request is for three (3) lots in keeping with the existing RS-7.5 zoning.
-Although a dedicable water system is a requirement of the code, the subject property has only one water meter available.
-The existing water system is not adequate to support the 3-lot subdivision.
-It would be unreasonable to expect the owners to construct the required service upgrades to serve two of the three (3) lots.
-Therefore, in lieu of constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for two lots of the pending 3-lot subdivision, a more reasonable alternative can be allowed through Rule 22, Water Variance.
+The subdivision request is for six (6) lots in keeping with the existing A-20a zoning and the pre-existing 7.10 acre Land Commission Awards.
+Although a dedicable water system is a requirement of the code, the subject property is not able to be supported by the present service facilities of the existing DWS system.
+It would be unreasonable to expect the owners to construct the required service upgrades to serve the six (6) lots.
+Therefore, in lieu of constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 6-lot subdivision, a more reasonable alternative can be allowed through Rule 22, Water Variance.